5-PATH®: Five Phase Advanced Transformational Hypnosis™ Overview

 Every problem that our clients come to see us about, have an origin, a beginning.
-The use of Age Regression Therapy is probably the most powerful tool available to a properly trained hypnotherapist.
+The use of Age Regression Work is probably the most powerful tool available to a properly trained hypnotist.
 It is an essential part of 5-PATH.
-In addition to uncovering information from the past that might have become unavailable to the conscious mind, regression allows the therapist to "undo" the effects of the incident or incidents that have formed the problem.
+In addition to uncovering information from the past that might have become unavailable to the conscious mind, regression allows the hypnotist to "undo" the effects of the incident or incidents that have formed the problem.
 It is so important, that much of what was done in Phase I, was done so that we can have a successful Age Regression Session nearly every time.

 It would go like this: